Dear Members,

 Panipat plant in Haryana and two plants at Vijaipur in Madhya Pradesh with a total annual

-revamped capacity of 35.68 LMT (Annual Re- assessed capacity - 32.31 LMT) of Urea.
+revamped capacity of 35.68 LMT (Annual Re- assessed capacity - 32.31 lMt) of Urea.
 The

-a Bentonite Sulphur plant of 25000 MT per annum at Panipat Unit.
+and a Bentonite Sulphur plant of 25000 MT per annum at Panipat Unit.
 It also manufactures

 other allied Industrial products like Nitric Acid, Ammonium Nitrate, Sodium Nitrate &